Zer0-Official/School-Bus-Mate-Old/README.md

 #
-### Mr J Technologies
+### About Us
- was founded in 2021 by 2 high schoolers and a teacher to collaborate on a mobile app.
+ Mr J Technologies was founded in 2021 by 2 high schoolers and a teacher to collaborate on a mobile app.
+Also, we do not put a period after Mr in our name. 🙃